Back

 EAT judgment

-Judge Walker on 20 January overturned the ET’s decision.
+At the EAT, Judge Walker overturned the ET’s decision.

 The EAT found that:

-• the respondent was in breach of contract by terminating it without reasonable notice
+• Loesche was in breach of contract by terminating it without reasonable notice; and

-• reasonable notice in terms of the role and seniority of K was held to be three months.
+• reasonable notice in terms of the role and seniority of Swamy was held to be three months.

-The EAT held in substitution of the ET’s findings that K claim for breach of contract was successful and Loesche was ordered to pay the sum of three months’ notice.
+The EAT held in substitution of the ET’s findings that Swamy’s claim for breach of contract was successful, and Loesche was ordered to pay the sum of three months’ notice.

 Lessons

-• Clarity during the interview process of when an ‘offer’ is made by setting out the conditions required for an employment contract to commence
+• Ensure clarity during the interview process of when an ‘offer’ is made by setting out the conditions required for an employment contract to commence.

-• Following up with a clear job offer letter – making it clear that the offer is subject to the conditions previously discussed and there would be no employment contract unless all the conditions were made
+• Follow up with a clear job offer letter – making it clear that the offer is subject to the conditions previously discussed and there would be no employment contract unless all the conditions have been satisfied.

-• Reference requests – make it clear that the receipt of referee details does not constitute this condition being met
+• Reference requests – make it clear that the receipt of referee details does not constitute the referees condition being met.

-• Even if your notice provisions are standard, they would not amount to custom and practice if they just apply to your business, but custom and practice in this context would be reliant on industry custom and practice
+• Even if your notice provisions are standard, they would not amount to custom and practice if they just apply to your business and are not industry wide.

 • Loesche correctly set out the importance of the probation period being completed satisfactorily.
-This, however, was not a condition of the employment contract coming into existence but a condition of the employment continuing after six months.
+This, however, was not a condition of the employment contract coming into existence but a condition of the employment continuing after completion of the probationary period.

 Contact us